sunfounder/sunfounder_vincent_kit_for_arduino/docs/source/pictoblox/17_apple.rst

 Now start drawing, you can refer to the picture below to draw, or you can draw a backdrop on your own, as long as the expression is winning.

-* Using the **Draw Circle** tool, draw an ellipse with the color set to red and no outline.
+* Using the **Circle** tool, draw an ellipse with the color set to red and no outline.
 * Then use the **Text** tool, write the character \"WIN!\", set the character color to black, and adjust the size and position of the character.
 * Name the backdrop as **Win**.